MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/utilities/callback.md

 # Event Callback

-The event callback represents the callback object used in *CdmCorpusDefinition.SetEventCallback(...)*.
+The event callback represents the callback object used in [CdmCorpusDefinition.SetEventCallback(...)](../cdm/corpus.md#methods).
+This class only exists in C#.

 TODO: Update once class is renamed to EventCallback
 ```